zrepl/zrepl/docs/configuration/overview.rst

 ..
 TIP::
   The progress of the active side can be watched live using the ``zrepl status`` subcommand.

+.. _overview-passive-side--client-identity:

 How the Passive Side Works
 --------------------------

 The passive side (:ref:`sink <job-sink>` and :ref:`source <job-source>`) waits for connections from the corresponding active side, using the transport listener type specified in the ``serve`` field of the job configuration.
-Each transport listener provides a client's identity to the passive side job.
+When a client connects, the transport listener performS listener-specific access control (cert validation, IP ACLs, etc) and determines the *client identity*.
-It uses the client identity for access control:
+The passive side job then uses this client identity as follows:

 * The ``sink`` job maps requests from different client identities to their respective sub-filesystem tree ``root_fs/${client_identity}``.
-* The ``source`` job has a whitelist of client identities that are allowed pull access.
+* The ``source`` might, in the future, embed the client identity in :ref:`zrepl's ZFS abstraction names <zrepl-zfs-abstractions>` in order to support multi-host replication.

 ..
 TIP::
    The implementation of the ``sink`` job requires that the connecting client identities be a valid ZFS filesystem name components.